IEatChu/Roger.github.io/essays/Effort Estimation.md

 ## How did you track your actual effort?
 How accurate was it?

 I would check the time before starting and after finishing a task, then later report it to my teammate, who keeps track of our records in a spreadsheet.
 I tried to only count the time I was actually working, so I think it was mostly accurate maybe around 90-95% of the time.
 While I didn't use a specific time-tracking tool, this method gave me a clear idea of how long each task took and helped me stay on top of my progress.

-AI Usage: This essay was assisted by an AI tool ChatGPT and Grammarly.